amazon-braket/amazon-braket-sdk-python/doc/examples-braket-features.rst

 This notebook provides a detailed overview of noise simulation on Amazon Braket.
-You will learn how to define noise channels, apply noise to new or existing circuits, and run those circuits on the Braket noise simulators.
+You will learn how to define noise channels, apply noise to new or existing circuits, and run those circuits on the Amazon Braket noise simulators.